isaackrementsov/chat/README.md

 # chat
-Simple chat with Express, socket.io, and mongodb
+Chat with Express, websockets, and mongodb